Jack Buck: Military service

 After graduating from high school, he worked on large shipping boats that traveled the Great Lakes.
 Buck was drafted into the U.S. Army in June 1943.
 The physicality of Buck's work on the Great Lakes left in him good physical condition at the time he entered the Army.
 Buck, who was 19 years old, stood 5 ft 11 in tall, and weighed 165 lb.
 His first assignment was anti-aircraft training, and was sent to Fort Eustis, Virginia to undergo his 13-week basic training regimen.

 After completing his basic training in 1943, Buck was designated as an instructor, and assigned the rank of corporal.
 In addition to his instructor duties, Buck participated in boxing as a form of recreation.
 In February 1945, Buck shipped out to the European theater of the war, where he was assigned to K Company, 47th Infantry Regiment, 9th Infantry Division.

 During the night of March 7, 1945, Buck and his compatriots crossed the Ludendorff Bridge at the town of Remagen, Germany.
 United States forces' successful capture of this bridge led to the Battle of Remagen from March 7–25.
 On the morning of March 15, Buck was the squad leader of a patrol that came under German fire in the Remagen zone.
-Wounded in his left forearm and leg by shrapnel, Buck received medical treatment on the battlefield from the only medic K company had at that time, Frank Borghi.
+Wounded in his left forearm and leg by fragmentation, Buck received medical treatment on the battlefield from the only medic K company had at that time, Frank Borghi.
 He received further medical treatment at the 177th General Army Hospital in Le Mans, France, where he was awarded the Purple Heart.
 Buck recovered, and rejoined his outfit sometime after German forces had surrendered.

 Declining to re-enlist, and turning down requests to enroll in the Officers Training School, Buck joined his compatriots in guard duty of German prisoners of war.
 Buck received orders to ship home in April 1946, effectively ending his military service.